kdlong/SelectorTools/Readme.md

 A general analysis will proceed in several steps.

 1. Produce ntuples.
 This step is independent of this package.
 If using NanoAOD, it is generally not necessary to produce your own samples.
 If using NanoGen, some useful example scripts are [here](https://github.com/kdlong/WMassNanoGen).
 For UWVV, see [UWVV](https://github.com/uwcms/UWVV).
-2. Skim ntuples or NanoAOD to create smaller files that can be copied to a "local" storage disk, such as /eos at CERN, /data at uwlogin or /nfs_scratch at Wisconsin.
+2. Optionally, skim ntuples or NanoAOD to create smaller files that can be copied to a "local" storage disk, such as /eos at CERN, /data at uwlogin or /nfs_scratch at Wisconsin.
 For NanoAOD, there are dedicated modules in the [NanoAODTools package](https://github.com/cms-nanoAOD/nanoAOD-tools).
 3. Run analysis code to produce histograms with final selections.
 4. Plotting code combines histograms by scaling with cross section and luminosity information.
 Colors and CMS style are implemented.
 Mostly outside the scope of this package.
-5. Perform fit (using HiggsCombine package)
+5. Perform fit (generally using HiggsCombine package)

 # Specifics
 -----------
 Each step deserves some degree of explanation.
 They are also all driven by independent scripts, and can be run separately.
 The ntuple skimming is generally run independently.
-It is not required, but is advantageous to reduce files sizes for convenience in storage and processing.
+It is not required, but can be advantageous to reduce files sizes for convenience in storage and processing.
 It is absolutely necessary that the tightest condition you use in your skim be looser the selection you implement in a later selector, however.
-For a fully MC driven analysis, one can often implement the full selection at the skim step and produce plots from here.
-Note, however, that the statistical tools are designed to run over the output of the histogram files produced by the selector.

 ## NanoAOD